Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 Electronics, including items such as smartphones, laptops, TVs, and cameras, was the most common category.
 From our survey research, 60% of shoppers reported that they would buy product protection on electronics.
 With a high price tag and a lot of small computerized and technical parts, damage often requires specialized repair services—and those can be extremely expensive if paid out of pocket.

-We found this true in our own sales as well—the most common category we sold plans on in our browser extension last year was consumer electronics.
+We found this true from our customers as well —the most common category customers purchased extended warranty plans for in our browser extension last year was consumer electronics.
 If a laptop is dropped and your screen cracks, or a camera lens is damaged, it makes your product unusable.
 Extended warranties on electronics are meant to protect against accidental damage and mechanical failures.

 Almost six in ten of our surveyed consumers (58%) report appliances as a top priority for extended warranty coverage.
 From washing machines to refrigerators, microwaves, and coffee makers, these purchases get heavy use, which means they take a beating.
 Modern appliances also often have computerized sensors and digital panels that provide automatic and advanced features—and that means that they can’t be fixed easily.